What happened to me?

 4. The foolishness of trying to live up to a phony image of Christianity

 A person may confess unforgiveness which is good.
 However, it is much harder to confess sins like lying, sexual immorality, lust, greed, anger, rage, malice, or slander.
 (Colossians 3:5-9).
-The Bible says we are easily entangled in sin (Hebrews 12:1).
-These sins can be easily hidden and failing to acknowledge our hidden sins and to confess them when appropriate is dangerous.
+The Bible says we can be easily entangled in sin (Hebrews 12:1).
+These sins can also be easily hidden yet failing to acknowledge our hidden sins and to confess them when appropriate is dangerous.
 You may even think you are hiding them from God, as King David did (Psalm 32:4-5).

 10 danger signs